 At the pulsating heart of Northwest Germany lies the Free Hanseatic City of Bremen, home to the world-renowned "Bremen Town Musicians", gothic Bremer Marktplatz and the grand Statue of Roland.
 This multifaceted city, reaped in culture, tradition, history, high-tech achievements and scientific feats will unite for an exciting experience.
 Rediscovering Bremen has never been more fascinating with the strong 1,200-year-old hanseatic city offering a variety of spaces, from the leisurely Schlachte riverside promenade to the unique Universum Science Centre Bremen.

-Bremen has particular expertise in healthcare & biotechnology, microsystem technologies, aviation & space travel, environmental technologies, food & beverages and the automotive industry.
-Many international companies and institutes have chosen Bremen as their location of operation.
+Bremen is home to numerous international companies, organisations and institutes with expertise in healthcare & biotechnology, aviation & aerospace, environmental technologies, food & beverages and the automotive industry.
 Read more.

 The scientific environment of Bremen is outstanding and diverse.
 Bremen University campus, with its strong marine science focus, includes the clusters Center for Marine Environmental Sciences (MARUM) and Bremen Marine Ecology (BreMarE).
-This is supplemented by several world-class marine research institutions such as the Max-Planck Institute for Marine Microbiology (MPI), the Alfred-Wegener Institute for Polar and Marine Research (AWI), and the Leibniz Center for Tropical Marine Research (ZMT), creating a multi-dimensional research hub.
-Many scientists from these institutions, and from a wide range of disciplines, are actively involved in coral-reef related work and act as members in the ICRS 2020 organisation committee.
+This is supplemented by several world-class marine research institutions such as the Max Planck Institute for Marine Microbiology, the Alfred Wegener Institute for Polar and Marine Research and the Leibniz Centre for Tropical Marine Research, creating a multi-dimensional research hub.
+Many scientists from these institutions are actively involved in coral-reef related work and act as members in the ICRS 2020 organisation committee.